Cwm Gwaun: Notable landmarks

+Hen Galan

+The community is known for continuing celebrations of Old New Year (Hen Galan).
+Traditional festivities begin the night before with celebrations centered on the Dyffryn Arms.

+The celebration continue into the day itself with a Mari Llwyd, the making of apple charms named "perllan" and the collecting of calennig, where local children are absented from primary school to travel from house to house singing traditional Welsh language songs.
+In return, the householders would historically give the children food to help through the winter months but in recent years the children are given sweets and money.
+Residents who did not welcome and reward the visitors were thought to get a "llond y tŷ o fwg" (a house full of smoke), meaning a year of bad luck.

 Worship

 There are two places of worship: the Grade II listed medieval church of St Brynach (Church in Wales), which is open daily to visitors, and Jabes Baptist Chapel, one of the few remaining chapels in Wales that have an outdoor baptistry that is filled from the local river.
 The chapel was built in 1803 and restored in 1903.